There was a mass shooting in Buffalo, NY. Ten dead.

 In fact, Googling “Buffalo + ‘lone wolf'” serves no relevant results, just people handwringing about how everyone is calling the shooter a lone wolf.

 This is the epitome of “making up a guy to get mad at”.
-Nobody is doing this thing.
+Guys, nobody is doing this thing.
 Nobody at all.
 “The sooner we can dispense of this absolutely ridiculous descriptor, the better.”
 We can’t “dispense” of a descriptor that nobody’s using.

 “Lone wolf” means something relatively specific: a terrorist that plans and executes an attack alone.
 It doesn’t mean “the shooter is unmotivated by ideology” or “the shooter has no political views”.
 No semantic boundary exists between “lone wolf” and “terrorist” and “white supremacist”.
 You can be all of those things at once.
 It’s less a question of “what did you do?” or “why did you do it?” and more a question of “who did you do it for?”